MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 ---
 # required metadata

-title: Set up and deploy on-premises environments (Platform update 12-40)
+title: Set up and deploy on-premises environments (Platform update 41 and later)
-description: This topic provides information about how to plan, set up, and deploy Dynamics 365 Finance + Operations (on-premises) with Platform update 12-40.
+description: This topic provides information about how to plan, set up, and deploy Dynamics 365 Finance + Operations (on-premises) with Platform update 41 and later.
-author: PeterRFriis
+author: faix
 manager: AnnBe
 ms.date: 10/02/2020
 ms.topic: article